kumuluz/kumuluzee-samples/tutorial-microservice-config-discovery-faulttolerance-logs-metrics-security/README.md

       port: 8080
 ```

-#### Develop a persistence module
+#### Develop persistence module

-Before we implement a persistance module, we have to run a database instance.
-We will use docker to achieve that.
+Before we implement the persistance module, we have to run the database instance.
+We will use Docker to achieve that.
 To
-run a new postgresql instance in docker, use the following command.
+run a new Postgresql instance in Docker, use the following command:

 ```bash
 docker run -d --name postgres-customers -e POSTGRES_PASSWORD=postgres -e POSTGRES_DB=customer -p 5432:5432 postgres:latest